gopasspw/gopass/docs/setup.md

 ### Enable Bash Auto completion

-If you use Bash, you can run one of the following commands to enable auto completion for sub commands like `gopass show`, `gopass ls` and others.
+If you use Bash, you can run one of the following commands to enable auto completion for sub-commands like `gopass show`, `gopass ls` and others.

 ```
 source <(gopass completion bash)